Percentage employment (FTE percentage)

 When the working hours of hourly paid employees vary due to public holidays, etc.

-State the FTE percentage or working hours which have been agreed in the employment contract even if the number of hours to which a 100 percent position equates varies every month.
+State the FTE percentage or contracted working hours even if the number of hours that constitute a 100 percent position varies from month to month.
 This also applies if the employee receives an hourly wage based on submitted time records.

-Employee hired in from manpower agency, on-call cover staff, etc.
+Employee hired in from temp agencies, apprentices, and on-call cover staff, etc.

-Specify the contracted FTE percentage for temps also.
+Specify the FTE percentage from the employment contract for temps as well.

-• In the case of employees who alternate between short assignments (1-2 months), state the FTE percentage 0.
-The hours linked to the short-term cover assignment should be specified as “number of hours” linked to the variable “cash benefit, hourly wage”.
+- For employees who alternate between short assignments of 1-2 months, state the FTE percentage as 0.
+The hours linked to the short-term temp assignment should be reported as "number of hours" linked to the variable "cash benefit, hourly wage".

-• In the case of employees who are hired out on a long-term assignment lasting three months or more with an FTE percentage which has been agreed with the customer, this should be used when specifying the FTE percentage.
+- For employees who are hired out on a long-term assignment of 3 months or longer where the FTE percentage is agreed with the customer, use the agreed FTE percentage.

 You should never state 0 as the FTE percentage instead of reporting an end date when there has been no cover assignment under an employment during the past month.